How big is this Fish? “About as big and successful a firm you can hope to be at if you want to exclusively practice IP law.”

 Callbacks

 Callbacks are conducted by a mix of associates and principals, and they typically involve four or five attorneys meeting with a candidate over a two to three-hour period.
-Those who are interviewed can expect behavioural questions during the OCI.
+Those who are interviewed can expect behavioral questions.
 Each interview slot focuses on a different skill or characteristic.
-Candidates will be asked about “their problem-solving ability, leadership, work ethic or other traits we find critical to our work,” Chen explains.
-By callbacks, candidates have already shown that they have the hard qualifications for the job, so “we’re trying to evaluate how well they’ll perform with clients, on our teams, and in the high-pressure situations we often face.”
+Candidates are asked about their problem-solving ability, leadership, work ethic or other traits critical to the work.
+During callbacks, Fish evaluates how well candidates will perform with clients, on teams, and the high-pressure situations.
 Interviewers also take the time to answer candidates’ questions that will help them to decide if the firm is a good fit.
+Fish hires summer associates with the goal of developing them to become principals at the firm, and they look for candidates who demonstrate the team-oriented approach needed to succeed over the long term.

 Top tips for this stage: